Scholarships and Bursaries

 ACER Testing Information

-Registration for the ACER test for Academic Merit Entry for Year 7 2023 will open in late 2021.
+Registration for the ACER Scholarship test for entry in Year 7 2023 has now closed.

 Sport/Cultural Merit Entry Application Process